openmultiplayer/web/docs/scripting/callbacks/OnClientCheckResponse.md

 :::warning

-This callback is only called when it is in a filterscript.
+**SA:MP Server**: This callback is only called when it is in a filterscript.

+**Open Multiplayer Server**: This callback functions normally inside a gamemode / filterscript.

 :::